Blairmore Native Forest Regeneration Project

 Project Information:

-Blairmore Native Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 75km east of Cunnamulla in the Paroo Shire of South West Queensland.
-Registered in May 2018, the project spans a substantial area of 16,514 hectares.
-The site sits within the Mulga Lands bioregion, an area historically dominated by rangeland agriculture, specifically sheep and cattle grazing.
+Blairmore Native Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located on the "Blairmore" pastoral station, approximately 73km east of Cunnamulla in the Paroo Shire of South West Queensland.
+It was registered in May 2018 and covers a total area of 16,514.88 hectares.